Anonymous390/Clock/README.md

-# Clock
+# A Easy Algorithim For Collision Detection
-A beautiful clock with amazing colours
+It's easy to use check it out